 I customised the theme with an override stylesheet to improve the following aspects:

-- Display of navigation on small screens, particularly at 400px wide.
+- navigation on small screens, particularly at 400px wide

-- Display of post titles in archive pages on small screens.
+- post titles in archive pages on small screens

-There’s still work to do to make the site theme fully compliant with WCAG level AA but the major elements now pass.
+There’s still work to do to be fully compliant with WCAG level AA but the major elements now pass.

 When the site is ready on your local computer, you type